remiliacorp/boogi/content/projects/remilia_cards.md

 order: 1
 ---

-Ome Onno will produce a series of trading cards sold as collectable NFTs in a fictional card game inspired by Magic: The Gathering's game-breaking meta exploit community.
+A trading card game sold as collectable NFTs in a fictional card game inspired by Magic: The Gathering's game-breaking meta exploit community.

 The cards in the game will feature monsters, items and traps.
 The monsters will all be some anthropomorphized to some form indicative of the female gender.

 ## Format